Sign our petition for more Government funds for Northamptonshire

 But first, we need to make them listen.

-For too long Northamptonshire officials have been easily ignored, with mandarins all too aware that kicking up a public fuss is not in the NHS or local authority’s long-term interest.
+For too long Northamptonshire officials have been easily ignored, with mandarins all too aware that kicking up a public fuss is not in the long-term interests of bigwigs at the NHS or local authority.
 With Brexit occupying everyone in Whitehall to an infuriating degree, the same story is slowly repeating itself again.

 But the ones who can make a scene, the ones whose interests are served by making a huge row, is us, the people, and you, our readers.